-- Read about the research goals of the Population Assessment of Tobacco and Health (PATH) Study.
+- Read about the research goals of the Population Assessment of Tobacco and Health (PATH) Study, a collaboration between FDA and NIH, as well as availability of the Wave 1 Questionnaire Data Restricted Use File (RUF) and the newly released Public Use File (PUF).

 - Learn about CTP's research priorities that build the science base behind FDA's authority to regulate tobacco products.

 - Find out more about the Tobacco Regulatory Science Program (TRSP), FDA's partnership with NIH to foster tobacco regulatory research, including the 14 Tobacco Centers of Regulatory Science (TCORS).